-Summer brings with it a host delightful sensations – the sun’s warmth on your skin, the smell of the ocean air, and the sight of early-morning sunrises and late-evening sunsets.
-It also gives rise to that dreaded, uncomfortable feeling every motorist’s experienced: opening your car door in the middle of a hot day only to be keeled over by the wave of heat emanating from the vehicle’s interior.
+Summer brings with it a host of delightful sensations – the sun’s warmth on your skin, the smell of the ocean air, and the sight of early-morning sunrises and late-evening sunsets.
+It also gives rise to that dreaded, uncomfortable feeling every motorist has experienced: opening your car door in the middle of a hot day only to be keeled over by the wave of heat emanating from the vehicle’s interior.

 The truth is, cars get hot.
 Dangerously hot, actually.
 Fortunately, nearly every American car is equipped with standard air conditioning.
 But this wasn’t always the case.
 Modern air conditioning was invented in the early 1900s and it took several more decades to devise a way to incorporate it into an automobile.

 So, how did we go from relying on open rooftops and rolled-down windows to being able to turn our car into an icebox with just the press of a button?
 The history of air conditioning in cars has seen quite the evolution.

 Although air conditioning in cars was still years away, the earliest vehicles had a distinctive advantage to beating the heat: they were open air.
 The earliest Model T’s, for example, had no doors and a collapsible hood.
 Drivers were likely more concerned about cold weather.

 But closed-body vehicles quickly followed.
 For drivers and passengers to cool down in these cars, windows were rolled down while vents under the dashboard circulated air.
 However, these ventilation systems were crude and didn’t keep dirt, dust, pollen or insects from getting inside the vehicle.